-Parts: This includes parts (e.g. microprocessors), components (e.g. ABS units, lighting systems in passenger car, electric locomotive motors) and spares which are readily integrated into other products without any major processing or reworking or which are combined to create a new product.
+Parts: This includes parts (e.g. microprocessors), components (e.g. ABS units, lighting systems in passenger cars, electric locomotive motors) and spares which are readily integrated into other products without any major processing or reworking or which are combined to create a new product.
 Crucially, they retain their identity.
 The customer procures individual elements and combines them to create a larger unit.
 The parts may either be manufactured in-house or (more usually) sourced externally.

-Aggregates: The only difference between an aggregate and a system element lies solely in the marketing process, rather than the product architecture.
+Aggregates: The difference between an aggregate and a system element lies solely in the marketing process, rather than in the product architecture.
 Unlike system elements, aggregates can function independently without other products.
 System elements must be combined with other products before they can function.
 Individual aggregates need not necessarily be integrated into larger systems because they deliver customer benefits in their own right (e.g. photocopiers, cranes).
-Aggregates are usually commodities which can be used individually, perform specific sub-functions, and can be combined with other products to create complex systems or sold in isolation.
+Aggregates are usually commodities which can be used individually, perform specific sub-functions, and can be combined with other products to create complex systems or sold separately.
 Unlike parts, aggregates may be used autonomously (e.g. office equipment, commercial vehicles) or integrated into a system unit.
 In contrast to the systems business, aggregates are often procured in large quantities.

 There are major differences relating to distribution which set it apart from consumer goods marketing, as illustrated by the following table: